jsulz/jsulz/content/posts/2023-12-12-a-tour-through-netflify.md

   - "Netlify"
 ---

 Along with learning about Hugo, I'm also digging through Netlify as a customer for the first time.
 This isn't my first time examining their offering.
-As a product manager at [Pantheon](https://pantheon.io/) working on the [Front End Sites product](https://pantheon.io/features/decoupled-cms), they were one of the platforms I hoped we would one day compete with.
+As a product manager at [Pantheon](https://pantheon.io/) working on the [Front End Sites product](https://pantheon.io/features/decoupled-cms), they were a platform that was definitely on my radar.

 In November 2023, I left Pantheon and, as I did so, took my blog off WordPress for good.
 Over the years, this content has lived on [WP Engine](https://wpengine.com/), [GoDaddy](https://www.godaddy.com/), and Pantheon.
 Now that I was venturing off WordPress platforms, it was both freeing and nerve-wracking.
 What was the port for this little boat?
 I knew I wanted to shift to a static site generator, and so [Netlify](https://www.netlify.com/) and [Vercel](https://vercel.com/) were top of mind.
 Ultimately, Netlify won out as I think their product caters to smaller hobbyist sites, like this one.